AnkitNITA23/SketchVerse/README.md

-# Firebase Studio
+# SketchVerse

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+A real-time multiplayer drawing and guessing game built with Next.js and Firebase Studio.